AndrewDzzz/mlsecops-study-plan/devsecops-study-plan.md

 # DevSecOps Study Plan (Optional)

-Before embarking on your MLSecOps studies, it is essential to understand DevSecOps, as it lays the foundation for entering this field.
-Additionally, comparing the similarities and differences between these approaches can further enhance your understanding.
+To futher study MLSecOps, it is essential to understand DevSecOps!

 There are some DevSecOps resources for you to breifly understand DevSecOps: